iwx1/WatiN.FindExtensions/README.md

-WatiN.ScopeExtensions
+WatiN.FindExtensions
 =====================
-The WatiN.ScopeExtensions library was created partially as an experiment with GitHub, but also to address an issue I was running into when using WatiN (a .net browser automation library).
+The WatiN.FindExtensions library was created partially as an experiment with GitHub, but also to address an issue I was running into when using WatiN (a .net browser automation library).